persalys/persalys/python/doc/user_manual/graphical_interface/field_model/user_manual_field_model.rst

 .. _meshdefinitionwizard:

-To modify the mesh click on **...** button.
-The window which appears, proposes two ways to define a mesh:
+To modify the mesh click on **...** button: The window shows two ways to define a mesh:

- - For *Regular mesh*: define the bounds (default: [0, 1], expected: floats) and the number of nodes (default: 10, expected: positive integer)
+ - *Regular mesh*: define the bounds (default: [0, 1], expected: floats) and the number of nodes (default: 10, expected: positive integer)

   .. image:: /user_manual/graphical_interface/field_model/meshWizard.png
       :align: center

- - For *Import mesh*: load a file and choose one of its columns (default: first column)
+ - *Imported mesh*: load a file and choose one of its columns (default: first column)

   .. image:: /user_manual/graphical_interface/field_model/importMeshWizard.png
       :align: center